woonkoksin/woonkoksin.github.io/_pages/about.md

 Currently, I supervise or co-supervise 17 postgraduate students (5 Ph.D. and 12 Master), and 7 students have successfully graduated under my supervision.

 I have published 87 papers in international refereed journals, with 45 as sole first or corresponding author.
-Among these, 55 papers appear in SCI Q1 journals (Top 25% by Clarivate JCR), including *Science*, *Renewable and Sustainable Energy Reviews*, *Resources, Conservation & Recycling*, *Journal of Cleaner Production*, and *Science of the Total Environment*.
+Among these, 55 papers appear in SCI Q1 journals (Top 25% by Clarivate JCR), including Science, Renewable and Sustainable Energy Reviews, Resources, Conservation & Recycling, Journal of Cleaner Production, and Science of the Total Environment.
 Three papers are recognized as ESI Top 1% Highly Cited Papers.
 Together with my Master’s student, I published an original research article in *Science* as a cover paper in the field of climate sustainability, where I served as the sole corresponding author.

 Between 2019 and 2025, I have received 21 international and national grants and consultancy projects, totaling USD 1.12 million.